GuillaumeGomez/sysinfo/README.md

 The minimum-supported version fo `rustc` is **1.45**.

+### Use in binaries distributed on the MacOS App Store

+Apple has restrictions as to which APIs can be used in binaries distributed through the app store.
+By default, `sysinfo` is not compatiable with these restrictions.
+You can use the `apple-app-store` feature flag to disable the Apple prohibited features.

 ### Running on Raspberry Pi

 It'll be difficult to build on Raspberry Pi.
 A good way-around is to cross-build, then send the executable to your Raspberry Pi.